Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 About Zoologix

-Zoologix serves veterinarians, researchers, zoos, breeders and animal care facilities with molecular diagnostic testing for infectious diseases that affect dogs, cats and other animal species.
+Since 2004, Zoologix has served animal care professionals with PCR diagnostic testing for infectious diseases that affect dogs, cats and other animal species.
 Other testing facilities perform PCR testing as a sideline.
-Because we specialize in PCR assays for infectious diseases of animals, our lab staff are adept at performing protocols designed to maintain specimen integrity and maximize assay specificity and sensitivity.
+Because we specialize in PCR testing for infectious diseases of animals, our lab staff are adept at performing protocols designed to maintain specimen integrity and maximize assay specificity and sensitivity.
 We provide fast turnaround and competitive pricing in each of our assay categories.

 Client samples are stored at our lab for six months to facilitate any followup testing.